 For people who live in apartments, condos and some work places, Level 1 charging may suffice if the location doesn’t have any built-in charging stations as long as there are standard 110-V outlets available.
 New, higher-output 240-V charging stations are becoming popular with homes due to increased EV ownership over the past few years and as people prepare for the future.
-Charging station options will be more cost-effective compared to the charge cord by offering a more efficient.

 The power output for the Level 1 charging cords are 110-V (between 12 and 16 amps based on location electricity efficiency) which in turn is an average of 6 to 10 kilometers per hour of charging.
 This means anyone who uses the charger overnight could drive 48-64 kilometers the following day.
 A five prong connector is used to attach the power cord to the vehicle.